decentdao/decent-interface/docker/README.md

 A pretty simply configured Hardhat node.
 Setup files are in the directory, `./docker/blockchain`:

-- `.env.tests` example to keeps secrets, secret.
-This file will need to be manually created with the following variable
+- `.env.tests` holds environment variables for running Docker blockchain node.
   ```shell
   ALCHEMY_API_KEY="Your Alchemy Key"
   ```
 - `Dockerfile` see comments in file.
 Creation script for blockchain Docker container
 - `entrypoint.sh` executes the package.json script to start.
-- `hardhat.config.js` sets the hardhat node to specific chain id and runs node forked from goerli and lastest block
+- `hardhat.config.js` sets the hardhat node to specific chain id and runs node forked from goerli and latest block
 - `hardhat.package.json` with `hardhat` and `dotenv` libraries

 ### Webapp